m-richards/m-richards.github.io/content/post/python_dep_management.md

 Firstly, its clear that results are platform dependent.
-This is clearly noted in the pip-tools documentation, along with the suggestion that one should have a requirements file per platform, python version, cpu type etc. This however isn't a solution that scales well, especially if one already has more than one target requirements file, which is not so unusual in the context of a repository.
+This is clearly noted in the pip-tools documentation, along with the suggestion that one should have a requirements file per platform, python version, cpu type etc. This however isn't a solution that scales well, especially if one already has more than one target requirements file, which is not so unusual in the context of a monolith.

 Secondly, we notice that the platform markers don't propagate. `jaxlib` pulled in `numpy`, `pexpect`, `ptyprocess` and `scipy`, without the restriction that these were transitive dependencies of a linux only package.
 Fortunately, these all install on windows (even if they're not intended for or tested on the platform) but the situation for windows dependencies is not so kind. `pywin32` and `pywinpty`, these packages don't make sense nor exist for linux, so the requirements file is not installable on linux.

 Realising this limitation of piptools was a bit of a let-down.
-I now had some nice clear easy to use tooling with an ugly manual hack to handle at the end.
+I now had some nice, clear, easy to use tooling with an ugly end step requiring manual intervention to merge OS specific files together.
 It also seemed to me to be a strange limitation, why would dependency resolution be dependent on the operating system?
 It seems like the metadata pip collates from `pyproject.toml`/ `setup.cfg` / `setup.py` around dependencies of a package should be queryable on any platform, even if its not installable on any package.
 That question is what prompted this blog post to see if there's a better answer than "it's not supported, cope".